Landscape Photography, Astrophotography, Travel Photography and People / Festival Photography Tour Ladakh India

 6. How cold will it be?

-You will feel the cold only during the camping nights.
-The minimum temperatures will be around 4 degrees celcius.
+It will be cold, really cold especially during the camping nights.
+The minimum temperatures might drop to around Zero degrees celcius.
 Please carry your warm jackets and wind proofs to survive the weather.